Cashews

 -

-Rinse and rinse with clean water before use.
+Strain and rinse with clean water before use.

 -

-Cover the cashew with boiling water.
+Cover the cashews with hot water.

 -